Vitex pinnata: Taxonomy

+Some of its common names are laban, amola, gagil, humulawan, kalapapa (Kalimantan), hiketaroe (Sumba), pampa (Komodo Island), kopiher, stone aloban, kardoek aloban, flower aloban (Sumatra), many laban (Malaysia).

 Ecology

 It grows well usually in secondary forests, on riverbanks and along roads including on marginal land such as Imperata cylindrica area.
 The species seemingly tolerates regular fires.
 In tropical conditions such as in East Kalimantan, flowering and fruiting are near-continuous from January to December.
 The fruits are eaten by birds and its seeds need light to germinate.

 Uses

 V. pinnata has a strong and durable wood, it is durable even in contact with water or soil.
 It is grayish brown in color.
 Density is about 930 kg per cubic metre (58 lbs per cubic foot).
 Wood is used for posts, door and window frames, beds and furniture.

 The wood is used for knife handles.
 The leaves and bark are used to treat abdominal pain, fever and malaria.